mtch99/Ballerz/README.md

 [ ] BadgesDescription Page
     - [x] Init Navigation
-    - [ ] The FeedScreen must implement FeedScreenNavigationEventEmitter
+    - [x] The FeedScreen must be injected a mavigation controller
+        - [x] Create feedScreenWrapper to wrap the FeedScreen in the navigator
+            - [x] added a proptype without controller to the feed screen to bind the navigator screen props to the feed screen natural props